“A Dance to the Music of Time” by Nicolas Poussin

 “A Dance to the Music of Time” by Nicolas Poussin is a painting whose exact meaning is not known.
 One interpretation is that the picture represents the passing of time and the different stages of life.
 Its iconography depicts the revolving wheel of fortune: poverty, labour, wealth, and pleasure.
 Poussin’s paintings are based on a historical iconographic that was understood by his patrons of the 1600’s.

 Poverty is the male figure at the very back of the circle.
 He dances with his back turned towards the viewer, barefoot and of low status, looking towards Labour.
-Labour, represented as a strong young woman, dancing barefoot whose bare shoulders and hair cover represent hard work, she is eagerly trying to grasp Wealth’s hand.
-Wealth is a young woman with paler skin who dances with golden sandals and robe, she is reluctantly reaching out to Labour’s hand.
+Labour, represented as a healthy young woman, dancing barefoot whose bare shoulders and hair cover represent hard work, she is eagerly trying to grasp Wealth’s hand.
+Wealth is a young woman with paler skin who dances with golden sandals and robe; she is reluctantly reaching out to Labour’s hand.
 Pleasure is the young woman in blue who gazes at the viewer with a smirk and a flushing face.

 An earlier interpretation was that the circle of figures symbolises the Seasons Dance to the music played by Father Time on his lyre.
 Autumn is here represented as Bacchus, the god of wine.
 The other seasons follow in turn as Winter, Spring and Summer.